niedox/BeatTheCurve/README.md

 # BeatTheCurve
-This is an app that informs users with interactive simulations and rewards them when taking precautions.
+This is an app that informs users through interactive simulations and rewards them for taking precautions to reduce the spread of COVID-19.
 This app is developed during the 2020 LauzHack against COVID